project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

 ## **Mac-Specific Requirements (building own images):**

-&emsp; These requirements are in addition to those mentioned above for Mac OS users building their own images. <br>
+&emsp; These requirements are in addition to the system-agnostic requirements for Mac OS users building their own images. <br>

 1. Install Homebrew